hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

 locus and whether it has the ``REF`` or ``ALT`` base, but also includes paired-end overlap information.
-This indicates whether both reads overlap the mutation locus or only of the reads overlaps the mutationlocus
+This indicates whether both reads overlap the mutation locus or only of the reads overlaps the mutation locus
 (SO - single-read overlap),
 and whether the paired read bases agree
 (CO - concordant read overlap) or disagree (DO - dicordant read overlap).